ABCxFF/diepindepth/protocol/update.md

 > `0x00 vu(game tick) vu(deleteCount) ...entity id deletes vu(upcreateCount) ...upcreates`

 Two types of things can happen in an upcreate, there can be creations and / or updates (hence the word upcreate).
 Creations and updates have different formats and are identified in their own way.
 Both of the data in creations and updates are organized in a field order, which is the per-build order of all fields.
 > Being 68 fields, there are always 68 indexes.
-These field indexes are used for the protocol, and for the offsets in the memory.
+These field indexes are used in the protocol and to determine the field offsets in the memory.
 All fields and located here
 Read a bit more about field orders [here](/entities.md#fields)
 ---
 ### 1. How to identify between Creation and Update